-The PD/PI and SO must verify the application in the eRA Commons within two (2) business days of the application being downloaded and validated by the eRA system.
-Please note that although the eRA system will make every effort to send an email to the PD/PI and SO summarizing download and validation results, this method of notification cannot be completely guaranteed.
-Therefore, applicants are strongly encouraged to periodically check on the application status both in Grants.gov and the eRA

-Commons, so that the application verification can be effected in the timeliest manner possible.
-At this time both individuals need to perform a review and verification process.
-The order in which the review and verification is completed does not matter as long as both the PD/PI and SO complete the process.
+The PD/PI and AOR/SO must verify the application in the eRA Commons within two (2) business days of the application being downloaded and validated by the eRA system.
+The eRA system will make every effort to send an email to the PD/PI and AOR/SO summarizing download and validation results.
+However, since email can be unreliable, applicants are strongly encouraged to periodically check on their application status in the Commons, so that the application verification can be effected in the timeliest manner possible.
+Both individuals need to perform the review and verification process.
+The order in which the review and verification is completed does not matter as long as both the PD/PI and AOR/SO complete the process.
 Timely verification will enable the application to continue through the remaining steps in the agency review process.
 Failure to perform this review and verification process in the time allotted may prevent the application from receiving further consideration by the agency.